samuelhbne/vpn-launchpad/server-v2ray/README.md

 $ docker run --rm -it samuelhbne/server-v2ray:amd64
 server-v2ray -u|--uuid <vmess-uuid> [-p|--port <port-num>] [-l|--level <level>] [-a|--alterid <alterid>] [-k|--hook hook-url]
-    -u|--uuid <vmess-uuid>    Vmess UUID for initial V2ray connection -p|--port <port-num>      [optional] Port number for incoming V2ray connection -l|--level <level>        [optional] Level number for V2ray service access, default to be 0 -a|--alterid <alterid>    [optional] AlterID number for V2ray service access, default to be 16 -k|--hook <hook-url>      [optional] URL to be hit before server execution, for DDNS update or notification
+    -u|--uuid <vmess-uuid>    Vmess UUID for initial V2ray connection -p|--port <port-num>      [Optional] Port number for incoming V2ray connection, default 10086 -l|--level <level>        [Optional] Level number for V2ray service access, default 0 -a|--alterid <alterid>    [Optional] AlterID number for V2ray service access, default 16 -k|--hook <hook-url>      [Optional] URL to be hit before server execution, for DDNS update or notification
-$ docker run --name server-v2ray -p 10086:10086 -d samuelhbne/server-v2ray:amd64 -u bec24d96-410f-4723-8b3b-46987a1d9ed8
+$ docker run --name server-v2ray -p 20086:10086 -d samuelhbne/server-v2ray:amd64 -u bec24d96-410f-4723-8b3b-46987a1d9ed8
 ...
 ```

 ### NOTE2

-- Please replace "amd64" with the arch match the current server accordingly.
-For example: "arm64" for AWS ARM64 platform like A1 and t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.
+- Please replace "amd64" with the arch match the current box accordingly.
+For example: "arm64" for AWS ARM64 platform like A1, t4g instance or 64bit Ubuntu on Raspberry Pi. "arm" for 32bit Raspbian.
-- Please replace "10086" with the port you want to listen.
+- Please replace "20086" with the TCP port number you want to listen for V2ray service.
-- Please replace "bec24d96-410f-4723-8b3b-46987a1d9ed8" with the uuid you want to set.
+- Please replace "bec24d96-410f-4723-8b3b-46987a1d9ed8" with the uuid you want to set for V2ray client auth.
-- You can optionally assign a HOOK-URL from command line to update DDNS domain-name pointing to the current server public IP address.
+- You can optionally assign a HOOK-URL to update the DDNS domain-name pointing to the current server public IP address.

 ## How to verify if server-v2ray is running properly